ayylmao-vorp/onlyblock/README.md

 - Linktree pages containing OnlyFans
 - Bio.link pages containing OnlyFans

+**Phrase Detection:**
+- "my free of" (and similar variations)

-When a profile with these links is detected, it's automatically hidden from view.
+When a profile with these links or a post with these phrases is detected, it's automatically hidden from view.
 You can manage blocked profiles through the extension popup.

 ## Usage